thisisbliss/bliss-go/readme.md

 `_tabs.scss` Defines styles for Drupals tab system which contains links to edit pages etc inline on the page.

-## Watch and Build
+## Dependencies and Build

 BLISS Go comes with two shell scripts that automate certain front-end workflows.

+#### Install

+`$ ./install.sh` gathers all the dependencies defined in package.json and installs them via npm (node package manager).
+The watch file will run on completion.

 #### Watch

-`$ ./watch.sh` will compile Sass and then watch for future changes.
-It produces an uncompressed CSS file.

-#### Build

-`$ ./build.sh` will compile Sass to compressed CSS ready for production.
-It will also run imageoptim on the images directory.
+`$ ./watch.sh` runs a gulp watch task which lints and compiles Sass.